rkitover/android-tablet-setup-guide/README.md

 **Nekteck 95W USB C Wall Charger with Multiple Ports**

 https://www.amazon.com/Nekteck-Multiple-Plodable-Compatible-ThinkPad/dp/B085RHFR5S/
+.

 This one also has a couple of USB ports to charge your phone or other devices.

 #### KVM Switch

-You can use a USB-C KVM with power delivery to switch USB peripherals such as a keyboard and mouse and other devices between your tablet and other computer, laptop or desktop.
+You can use a USB-C KVM with power delivery to switch USB peripherals such as a keyboard and mouse and other devices between your tablet and laptop or desktop.
 For this you will need a power adapter that supports power delivery, like the one above.
 This KVM is excellent for this purpose:

 **IOGEAR - Access Pro 2-Port USB-C KVM Switch with Power Delivery**

 https://www.amazon.com/IOGEAR-Access-Delivery-Compliant-GUD3C04/dp/B07WRN3FZN/
+.

 For the power delivery function to work, your tablet has to be connected to port 1.